coq/coq/doc/sphinx/proof-engine/tactics.rst

 and some of the types :g:`A`\ :sub:`1`:g:`, ..., A`\ :sub:`n` become new
 subgoals.

-.. exn:: The @term provided does not end with an equation
+.. exn:: The @term provided does not end with an equation.

 .. exn:: Tactic generated a subgoal identical to the original goal.
 This happens if @term does not occur in the goal.